PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.12

+- DONE: Modified the `/mine blockEvent` commands to auto show the existing rows if only the mine name is entered for the command.
+It will show the list of rows, then the user can select it, then continue entering the rest of the command.
+There has been a lot of confusion on how to work with the blockEvent rows since it was not obvious they had to first "list" the blockEvents for that mine.

 - Mine bombs - If at rank d and in mine w and I set off a mine bomb, it will not break any blocks, but it will lock them and prevent others at that rank from breaking them. - redonthehead
  - player should not be able to "lock" blocks
  - Player should not be able to drop a mine bomb in a mine they don't have access to